valarao/chocolate-thunder-chess/docs/design/001-HighLevelDesign.md

 ### Alternatives Evaluation

 Based on our **development contraints**, we quickly ruled out supporting both notations (**Alternative 3**).
-Supporting both would take an extra week or two, and we felt that there were other requirements that we would rather focus on than supporting 2 notations.
+Supporting both would take an extra week or two, and we felt that there were other requirements that we would rather focus on compare to supporting 2 notations.

 To decide between FEN notation and PGN notation, we thought more about our **application assumptions**.
-While PGN generally takes more data to store than FEN, we don't see the number of accepted openings (1,327) changing any time soon.
+While PGN generally takes more space to store than FEN, we don't see the number of accepted openings (1,327) changing any time soon.
 We also felt that users may want increased confidence that the position retrieved is the correct one - implying a desire for readability.

 In the end, we decided against only supporting FEN notation (**Alternative 1**), and instead decided to only support PGN notation (**Alternative 2**).